THUDM/LongWriter/README.md

 for split, split_dataset in dataset.items():
     split_dataset.to_json("train/LongWriter-6k.jsonl")
 ```
 You can mix it with your own general SFT data.
-We adopt the code in [LongAlign](https://github.com/THUDM/LongAlign) for model training (we use `transformers==4.43.0` for training on Llama-3.1), with slight modification to adapt to new models.
+We adopt the code and environment in [LongAlign](https://github.com/THUDM/LongAlign) for model training (we use `transformers==4.43.0` for training on Llama-3.1), with slight modification to adapt to new models.
 The training code is under `train/`.
 Please make sure to install FlashAttention 2 according to the code base of [FlashAttention](https://github.com/Dao-AILab/flash-attention).

 <a name="evaluation"></a>
 ## 📊 Evaluation